d2dynamo/luxbringer_api/readme.md

-LUXBRINGER API
+# LUXBRINGER API

-# API for getting some data from League of Legends api and datadragon stuff.
+# API for getting data from League of Legends API and datadragon stuff.

-# Must download and extract datadragon files for the server to use before first run.
+## Must download and extract datadragon files for the server to use before first run.
-## Extract the following directories into ./datadragon: (note that most of these are in a folder with version as name ex: "./10.21.1")
+### Extract the following directories into ./datadragon: (note that most of these are in a folder with version as name ex: "./10.21.1")
 "/manifest.json", "/data/en_US", "/img/champion", "/img/item", "/img/passive",
 "/img/profileicon", "/img/spell", "img/champion/tiles", "img/perk-images"

 If the manifest.json is missing then app.js will crash and if other files are missing then /lux endpoints will respond with error
 Keep legacy items from s9 for now.

-# Current features:
+## Current features:
 Retrieve summoner info

 Retrieve basic match data